Luzefiru/.dotfiles/.github/README.md

 - Can I add my own selection of packages?

   > Of course.
 You can easily add them via the `.github/scripts/index.sh` file inside the Bash lists.
 I recommend forking your code and experimenting with the script yourself!

+# TODO

+- [ ] Create script to just download the Konsave profile & apply the theme after backing the old one up.
+- [ ] Split install script into knowledge domains and make it more modular for selecting packages & themes.

 # Resources